Calc Results by Python

 The characteristics of this Step are as follows:

-• Support to display the Python’s log in the log panel of Mech-Vision.
+Allow for the display of the Python’s log in the log panel of Mech-Vision.

 Usage Scenario

-When a custom calculation is required, this Step can be used to run the user-defined Python script and the workflow of the Steps can be simplified in the project.
+When a custom calculation is required, this Step can be used to run the user-defined Python script so that the workflow in the solution can be simplified.

 Input and Output

-• Input: determined by the data type input in the Input Port(s) parameter.
+Input: determined by the data type input in the Input Port(s) parameter.
+Rename a port is not supported.

-• Output: determined by the data type input in the Output Port(s) parameter.
+Output: determined by the data type input in the Output Port(s) parameter.
+Rename a port is not supported.

 Installation and Usage